The Autumn Budget is looming, triggering fears that tax-free pension cash could be in the firing line in the Chancellor’s hunt for savings.

 2) Think about inheritance tax (if it applies to you)

 It’s worth remembering that, at the moment, pensions can be passed on free of Inheritance Tax (IHT), and are completely tax-free if you die before age 75.
 If you die after the age of 75, your pension will be taxed in the same way as income when your beneficiary (or beneficiaries) come to make a withdrawal.
 If you take money out of a pension, however, including your 25% tax-free lump sum, it will count towards your estate for IHT purposes.
-This is another benefit to delaying accessing your tax-free cash until it’s definitely needed.
-Bear in mind though that there is a chance that the new government may change Inheritance Tax rules in the Budget, so there’s a risk that pensions could be brought into the IHT net.
-Learn more in our article Can my pension be used to reduce inheritance tax?
+Bear in mind though that these rules are changing in April 2027, when pensions will be brought into the scope of inheritance tax for the first time.
+You can find out more about these changes in our articles Budget 2024 pension changes and 5 ways to beat pension Inheritance Tax Budget changes.

 3) It might affect any benefits you’re claiming